-What Is NAFTA?:
+What Is NAFTA?

 NAFTA was signed by President George H.W.
 Bush, Mexican President Salinas, and Canadian Prime Minister Brian Mulroney in 1992.
 It was ratified by the legislatures of the three countries in 1993.
 The U.S. House of Representatives approved it by 234 to 200 on November 17, 1993.
 The U.S. Senate approved it by 60 to 38 on November 20, three days later.

-NAFTA was signed into law by President Bill Clinton on December 8, 1993 and entered force January 1, 1994.
+It was finally signed into law by President Bill Clinton on December 8, 1993 and entered force January 1, 1994.
 Although it was signed by President Bush, it was a priority of President Clinton's, and its passage is considered one of his first successes.
 (Source: History.com, NAFTA Signed into Law, December 8, 1993)

 Article 102 of the NAFTA agreement outlines its purpose: